ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 ## Bedman
-2HS gets blown up becaues they can covert easily from ariel attacks there are definitely holes in block strings to mash 5p but they need to be labbed (test)
+2HS gets blown up becaues they can covert easily from ariel attacks there are definitely holes in block strings to mash 5p but they need to be labbed (test) has a really nasty round start (6p maybe) that will destroy you if you jump but can be beat with 2HS

 ## Bridget
 monster lots of high low and command throw mixups but there are definitely holes in offense.